siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 ---

-## Same Structure at Coherent Superposition

-The same electromagnetic loading structure appears when two coherent beams are coherently superposed in vacuum during recombination.

-Let one beam have fields
+## Recombination as a Dielectric

+A dielectric slows light because the medium's polarization response is an in-phase electromagnetic wave riding alongside the incident wave.
+The physical content of the dielectric result is this: an in-phase electromagnetic response sector accompanying a wave reduces the propagation speed.
+The permittivity and permeability merely parametrize how large that response is.

+At Mach-Zehnder recombination, the second arm beam is that response sector.
+Both arms come from the same coherent source and arrive in phase at a bright point.
+Each beam is, from the other's perspective, an in-phase electromagnetic addition.
+The medium's polarization current and the second arm beam are two physical realizations of the same coherent in-phase response.
+The reduced-speed result is not transferred by analogy — it applies directly, because the mechanism is the same.

+Writing the second beam as the response sector proportional to the first,

 $$
-\mathbf E_1,\qquad \mathbf H_1,
-$$

-and let the second beam act as a coherent response field proportional to the
-first:

-$$
 \mathbf E_2=k\mathbf E_1,
 \qquad
-\mathbf H_2=k\mathbf H_1.
+\mathbf H_2=k\mathbf H_1,
 $$

-Here the coherent superposition is described in the same form as the dielectric case, but with the second coherent beam supplying the response sector.
-Define, abbreviating *coherent* by the subscript $\mathrm{coh}$,
+and defining, abbreviating *coherent* by the subscript $\mathrm{coh}$,

 $$
 \mathbf D_{\mathrm{coh}}